The thylacine’s ‘yip yip’

 This writer recently answered a post on Quora about the supposedly extinct thylacine (Tasmania tiger), and it got my wife and I thinking again about an event that happened at our farm.

 I live in the upper Huon Valley with my family.
-We moved to the farm after 20+ years in northern mainland Australia.
+We moved to the farm after 20+ years living in northern mainland Australia.

 The farm had been unoccupied for some time before we arrived.